Expert clinical advice and guidance is an essential part of any vascular procedure. Here are answers to some of the most common questions.

 We can usually get you in within the month.
-If it’s urgent we have urgent appointments available, especially for arterial conditions.
+If your vascular problem is serious, we have urgent appointments available, especially for arterial conditions.

-Your consultation by phone, Zoom or in person takes approximately 20 minutes, depending on what you are seeing Richard Evans for.
-Your varicose vein procedure takes around an hour, depending on whether you need one or two legs treated.
+Your vascular consultation by phone, Zoom or in person takes approximately 20 minutes, depending on what you are seeing Richard Evans for.
+Your varicose veins procedure takes around an hour, depending on whether you need one or two legs treated.

 If you have aching legs at the end of the day, sore veins that may look ropey (not all varicose veins are easily visible) or your parents have or had varicose veins, chances are you have them, too.
-Send us a photo of your veins and we’ll let you know.
+Send us a photo of your veins and we’ll let you know what our vascular specialist thinks.

-First you will have an ultrasound (scan) of your leg/legs by one of our registered sonographers, which the specialist will analyse.
-Once verified by the specialist you will be booked in for treatment.
-The specialist uses a medical adhesive to seal off the problem vein.
-After a small, local injection, a thin tube (catheter) is inserted in the vein, then tiny pinhead amounts of adhesive are dispensed at intervals along the vein.
-The specialist monitors the procedure on the ultrasound machine.
-He then puts pressure along the vein to seal it.
+First you will have an ultrasound scan of your legs by one of our sonographers.
+Once the vascular specialist verifies the scan, we will give you a treatment booking.
+The specialist uses a sealant to seal off the problem vein.
+A thin tube is inserted in the vein, then tiny pinhead amounts of sealant are dispensed at intervals along the vein while being monitored by ultrasound.
 Next you’ll be fitted with compression stockings to wear for 10 days.
 Our nurse will contact you a couple of days after your procedure to answer any questions and the specialist will follow up around six weeks later.
-The vein is eventually absorbed.
+The vein is eventually absorbed after several months.

-Our treatment is relatively quick, with low-level discomfort.
+Our treatment is quick, with low-level discomfort.
 You will be given a small, local injection, which feels like a scratch.
-During the procedure most patients feel pressure when the vein specialist seals off the vein.
+During the procedure most patients feel pressure when the vascular specialist seals off the vein.
 Some may feel a little discomfort when the tube is taken out but there is not so much as a plaster needed after.
 It’s normal to have some lumps and/or bruises over the treated veins.
-These subside over the next 6-12 weeks.
-Any mild aches can be treated with paracetamol or anti-inflammatories.
+These subside over the next 3-6 months.
+Any mild aches can be treated with Paracetamol or anti-inflammatories.

 Most insurers cover varicose vein treatment for medical reasons.
 It’s best to check with your insurer.